yc397/pinn_rough_surface/README.md

 The repository contains the codes of physics-informed neural network (PINN) for reconstructing 1D rough srufaces.

-There are two folders corresponding to two types of waves (TE and TM); in each folder.
+There are two folders corresponding to two types of waves (TE and TM);
 For each type of wave, two cases are considered:

 case A: reconstruction with full scattered data